For every action, there is an equal and opposite reaction.

 One such risk is the likelihood of sourcing counterfeit components.
 By 2022, the International Chamber of Commerce (ICC) anticipates the global economy will lose approximately $4.2 trillion to counterfeiting and piracy, and put roughly 5.4 million legitimate jobs at risk.
 Technologies such as near field communication (NFC) tags and blockchain have emerged to help to counter this trend, but pricing (for now) remains too prohibitive to be adopted on the mass scale needed to solve the problem entirely.
 Facing increasing demand for electronic components and semiconductors that OCMs are unequipped to meet, many manufacturers will be forced to source critical inventory from unauthorized channels where component traceability is limited at best.
 When facing the possibility of delayed production and millions of dollars in lost profits per day, even the most sophisticated supply chains (including even the U.S. military) are led into making quick, rash decisions that have the potential to not only compromise the product in question, but threaten the lives of those who depend on them.

-But while the electronic component market itself is struggling to counter the rise of the counterfeit industry, supply chain partners such as EDX have offered the only true solution: the ability to source critical electronic inventory direct from the component manufacturer without any upfront loss of working capital.
+But while the electronic component market itself is struggling to counter the rise of the counterfeit industry, supply chain partners such as Partstat has offered the only true solution: the ability to source critical electronic inventory direct from the component manufacturer without any upfront loss of working capital.
 Not only does this guarantee the integrity of the inventory, but it also allows the OEM to avoid the inflated prices of third-party vendors.
 In some cases, our last time buy solution has even been used as leverage by OEMs to negotiate significant bulk purchase discounts.

 If more OEMs had the financial means to purchase inventory directly from the source, the counterfeit market would have no room to establish itself.
 Protection technologies can help secure supply chains to a point – but technologies have a nasty way of becoming obsolete at the most inopportune times.
 For every new security system, there’s always someone in the world ready to crack it.
 To truly resolve the issue at its root, OEMs must commit to simplifying their supply chain and eliminating barriers between them and the source of their inventory.